robertneville/ReadS3/ReadMe.txt

 I have had to hardcode my id and secret key into the app. its ok, its just a user. has same access that I gave to you.

 You may need to install maven to get it to work.
 This is just the netbeans project.
-Eclipse wouln't work.
+Eclipse wouldn't work for me.

 I have included the redirecting.txt file to show you what i was working with.
 Screenshot of results after running the program.
 Running the program again does not add anymore lines to the database as primary keys have already been used.